chrisoyng/keyboard-configurator/README.md

 Notes:
 - The physical keys are all fine
-- The mouse keypressed worked when I only configured the left side as a non-split keyboard
+- Mouse keypresses used to work when I only configured the left side as a non-split keyboard

 <img width="1528" height="782" alt="image" src="https://github.com/user-attachments/assets/9a4058fd-873b-4185-b4ce-5a08268d30b2" />